-Bukusu Land, Circumcision Season
+3. Bukusu Land, Circumcision Season

-3. Scuba Diving In Coast
+4. Scuba Diving In Coast

-Scuba diving in Coast grants you the chance of coming up close and personal with big, colorful tropical fish.
+Scuba diving in Coast grants you the chance of coming up close and personal with big, colourful tropical fishes.
 The waters of Watamu are warm and hospitable teeming with marine life.
 It is also clear so you could see clearly the magic of the blue sky on the water.
-Though not alone since you will be in the company of an experienced team while you take nice boat ride into the waters and then diving in your beautiful costume, taking incredible selfies under water.
+Though not alone since you will be in the company of an experienced team while you take a nice boat ride into the waters and then diving in your beautiful costume, taking incredible selfies under water.

-4. Lamu Festival
+5. Lamu Festival

-Botanical Gardens In Langata
+6. Botanical Gardens In Langata

-5. White Water Rafting In Sagana
+7. White Water Rafting In Sagana

-6. Ngong Hills
+8. Ngong Hills